Privacy Policy

 We provide executive search services in the life sciences sector to clients (our “Services”).
 This Privacy Notice applies to clients, suppliers, candidates, applicants for positions with GENSEARCH, and referees in respect of candidates.
 For the purposes of this policy:

-Source and referee; Individuals providing information about a candidate or offering personal/work references.
+- Sources and Referees: Individuals providing information about a candidate or offering personal/work references.

 2. What is Personal Information, and what do we collect about you?